grajnikanth/BlockchainND_Udacity_project3/README.md

+# RESTful Web API with Node.js Framework
-# Project #3.
-Connect Private Blockchain to Front-End Client via APIs
+# Connect Private Blockchain to Front-End Client via APIs

-This is Project 3, Connect Private Blockchain to Front-End Client via APIs, in this project I created the GET and POST endpoints, to be able to obtain a Block from my private Blockchain and to post new blocks to my private Blockchain.
-The code from Project 2 for the persistent private blockchain was used as the basis for this code.
+This project is part of the Udacity Blockchain Nanodegree course.
+In this project, we connected the previously developed private Blockchain to Front-End Client via APIs.
+GET and POST endpoints were created.
+GET endpoint implemented will let the client obtain a Block information given the Block Height.
+POST endpoint let's the client udpate the Blockchain by posting new blocks to the private Blockchain.
+The code from the project for the persistent private blockchain was used as the basis for this code.
 In addition, Hapi.js framework was used to create the API.
+Postman was used to test the web services developed.

 ## Setup project for Review.